5 Easy Ways Every Leader Can Inspire Change - People Development Magazine

 Either they and you will be relieved from the discomfort that a change agent demands, or they will realise the need for change and finally see reality.

 Most people don’t realise what they have until it’s gone.
 By walking away, you allow yourself to see your true worth.
-If they really value you, they will ask for you to come back and commit to change.
+If they really value you, they will ask you to come back and commit to change.
 If they don’t, you will be much happier in a more nurturing work environment where you feel more valued.

 Do hold onto a dysfunctional environment.
 They might not be ready for the change you propose or think it is needed.
 Either way, change has to be voluntary.